Viewing ChartLists In Options View Format

 Accessing the Options Summary page

 There are different ways to access the Options Summary page.
 The easiest way is from the Charts & Tools tab.
-Scroll down to the Summary Pages and select Options.
+Scroll down to the Summary Pages and select Options Quotes.
 Enter the stock symbol and click Go.

 How To Use Options Data